You have enough data. You need a Data Plan.

 To make better use of your data to inform advertising investment, you can’t rely on old strategy.
 You can’t improve by following the same analytics roadmap you used before.
 Not without reassessment, anyway.

 You need a fresh first-party data plan.
 Map out how you are going to access, capture, create, test, analyse and learn from available data.
-Intentionally use data to measure and improve advertising performance.
+Intentionally use data to measure and improve advertising performance. - You have more data than you know what to do with.

 You need a plan to assess – or audit – all the data you have and all the data you should have.
 That’s how you can gain control of your data situation.

-(Don’t worry – we’ve written an article on how to approach a data audit.)
+(Don’t worry – we’ve written an article on how to approach a data audit.) - You’ll be surprised what you’ll find out during the data planning process.

 This exercise will help you access data you didn’t even know was available to you.
 It will make you consider your data in new ways.
 It will help you more and different questions of your data.